 Do I need a license or certification to work as a birth doula?

-Though certification is not a requirement, we do believe that the highest level of training does make a difference in the support you offer clients which is why we have offered training here, at Birth Partners, for more than 20 years.
+Though certification is not a requirement, we do believe that the highest level of training does make a difference in the support you offer clients which is why we have offered training here, at Birth Partners.
 Doula certification on a national level is also available from doula training programs and childbirth education organizations, such as DONA International, ToLabor or Birth Arts International, but at Birth Partners, you get the benefit of more than 30 years of hands on experience, working with clients, providers, and birth places, here, in Connecticut.

 Why Birth Partners training?

-Birth Partners has offered advanced, professional doula training for more than 25 years, offering the advantage of trainers with thousands of birth experiences right here in Connecticut, an understanding of the local birth climate and protocols, and a team of doulas who support one another as we work with clients at the highest level.
+Birth Partners offers advanced, professional doula training, offering the advantage of trainers with thousands of birth experiences right here in Connecticut, an understanding of the local birth climate and protocols, and a team of doulas who support one another as we work with clients at the highest level.

-Our one week, training is designed to explore, discuss and learn about the work of birth doulas.
+Our training is designed to explore, discuss and learn about the work of birth doulas.
 The emphasis is on relationship building through effective communication in order to support birthing people and their families and is recommended for individuals who have a strong interest in doula work but have had very little to no formal training, or for folks who would like to strengthen their communication skills to support birthing people.
 Throughout the training, participants will have an opportunity to participate through various learning techniques, including brainstorming, role plays and online guided learning.
 Learn the important basics of doula work, including the value of the work for you - and of course, for your clients.
 Build a foundation of skills you will use in this important work we do including: